Representing Locally Hilbert Spaces and Functional Models for Locally Normal Operators: Introduction

 We reach our goal in two steps.
-Firstly, under the technical condition on the directed set to be sequentially finite, in Theorem~\ref{t:st2} we show that any locally normal operator on a representing locally Hilbert space is unitarily equivalent to a projective limit of operators of multiplication by a locally $L^\infty$ function on a representing pseudo-concrete locally Hilbert space, which contains the spectral multiplicity aspect as well.
+First, under the technical condition on the directed set to be sequentially finite, in Theorem~\ref{t:st2} we show that any locally normal operator on a representing locally Hilbert space is unitarily equivalent to a projective limit of operators of multiplication by a locally $L^\infty$ function on a representing pseudo-concrete locally Hilbert space, which contains the spectral multiplicity aspect as well.
 The technical tool here is the general structure theory of commutative von Neumann algebras, where the fact that the locally Hilbert space is representing is essential.
 The technical condition on the directed set to be sequentially finite is used in order to allow us to use mathematical induction in the construction of the strictly inductive system of measure spaces.
 Then, in Theorem~\ref{t:st3} we transfer this into a genuine functional model on a concrete representing locally Hilbert space.
 In Subsection~\ref{ss:ttst} we sketch the direct integral representation, for locally normal operators, which is usually called the Third Spectral Theorem, as a consequence of Theorem~\ref{t:st2}, hence under the same assumptions, and, in addition, under the assumption of separability of all Hilbert spaces $\cH_\lambda$.
 In Subsection~\ref{ss:last} we make some final comments on the relations between the three spectral theorems on locally normal operators that we present in this article, which are quite different when compared to the classical spectral theorems on normal operators, and further research questions that these ideas may trigger.

 \textbf{Acknowledgements.} We thank Daniel Belti\c t\u a for many conversations on the topics of this manuscript and useful observations.
-Thanks are also due to L\'aszlo Zsid\'o for an exchange of messages on Theorem~\ref{t:abvn}.
-During the Spring semester in 2024 I enjoyed the supervision of a Senior Project of Ziya Ka\u gman Akman on analysis on selfsimilar sets and this experience was useful for me in Subsection~\ref{ss:hata}.
+Thanks are also due to L\'aszlo Zsid\'o for an exchange of messages on Theorem~\ref{t:abvn} and to Chaitanya J.~Kulkarni and Santhosh Kumar Pamula for very useful observations which improved the form of Lemma~\ref{l:letexem}.
+During the Spring semester in 2024 I enjoyed the supervision of a Senior Project of Ziya Ka\u gan Akman on analysis on self-similar sets and this experience was useful for me in Subsection~\ref{ss:hata}.